"What happens when technology subdues humanity? When humanity is no longer defined by being human."

 Does Not Know His Own Strength: The Major had difficulty controlling her prosthetics when she first became a cyborg.
 The opening sequence of the first season show her crushing a doll due to being unable to control her hand properly.
 Incidentally, full-prosthetic cyborgs have a theoretically limitless amount of strength (all comes down to technology,) so there are laws put in place preventing citizens from using their bodies to jump around as a faster form of transportation in order to cut down on property damage.
 There are many instances in the series where Motoko, Batou, or the Tachikomas survive free-falls from heights that would easily kill them, but they land with very minimal (if any) damage to themselves or the surroundings.

-The American Empire (Imperial Americana) makes up the largest part of the country, with all the states east New Mexico, south of South Dakota, and south of the New England area.
-Washington D.C. is part of this country.
-While the above two are only given brief mentions in the anime, the American Empire is the cause of trouble for Section 9 in the series, either manipulating them for their own ends, or by being racist, incompetent military leaders who are trying to find a way to stabilize their own economy through foreign affairs.
+Eagleland: The American Empire was established in otherShirow Masamune works to specifically be Type 2, leaving the United States of America and Russo-American Alliance as Type 1.
+They are the main the cause of trouble for Section 9 in the series, either manipulating them for their own ends, or by being racist, incompetent military leaders who are trying to find a way to stabilize their own economy through foreign affairs.

 Empathic Environment: Mentioned by the Major after the Laughing Man returns and the sunset tints everything the same colour.

 Enemy Mine: When Aramaki is held hostage by ex-mobsters in episode 16, he convinces them to work with him to escape when the police show up.